Powered by Women First Digital

 The breast tissue extends into the armpit area, and swollen lymph nodes here could be a sign that cancer has spread.
 A lump or thickening in this area, especially if persistent, warrants further examination.

-Changes in Skin Texture Around the Breast
+Changes in Skin Texture Around the Nipple or Areola

 Other changes to be aware of include thickening of the breast skin, scaling, or flaking around the nipple.
 These symptoms could point to Paget’s disease, a rare type of breast cancer affecting the skin of the nipple and areola.